Cooling Tower Useful Terms and Cooling Tower Performance

 - WBT design value, at any point of time should not exceed 5% of the time.
 Selected WBT shall be near to the avg. max.
 WBT in summer.

 - Specified Wet bulb temperature can be ambient which is temperature in the cooling tower area or specified as inlet which is temperature of the air entering the tower and is affected by circulation of tower.

+Heat LoadHeat load of the cooling tower is indicated by the equation: Where, Q = Heat load in Btu/hr. m = Mass of cooling water in Ibs/hr.
+Cp = Specific heat of water. ΔT = Difference between hot and cold water temperature.
 Cooling Tower dimension and cost increases with increase in heat load.
 Designing over sized and undersized cooling tower is not desirable and correct thing to practice.

 Relationship between Range, Flow and Heat LoadWith the increase in heat load both range and flow increases.
 With the increase of range there are two possible cases: